 - Biomed/Service & Maintenance

-- You must be relentless in reviewing all of your purchased services spend – even “sacred cows” – as these areas of spend are typically not analyzed for cost savings opportunities and represent the largest potential to a hospital but a rationalization has been made as to why the spend shouldn’t be examined.
+– As these areas of spend are typically not analyzed for cost savings opportunities and represent the largest potential to a hospital but a rationalization has been made as to why the spend shouldn’t be examined.

-Remember purchased service spend is very different from supply spend in that, when you order supplies, a discrete process is followed:
+Remember purchased service spend is very different from supply spend in that, when you order supplies, a formal process is followed:

 - An item is requested;